 When I was around 11 or 12 years old, my friend and I were obsessed with the video game Mortal Kombat.
 Like a lot of kids, I spent a lot of time playing video games.
 Unlike most however, I wanted to learn how to make my own games.

-I had my own 486 PC running MS DOS.
+At the time, I had my own 486 PC running MS DOS.
 Not the most up to date computer at the time, but it was my own, and for a kid it was awesome to have my own computer.

-I built my first real Website in 2008, just after my first child was born.
+I built my first “real” Website in 2008, just after my first child was born.
 At the time, I was working as a mobile crane operator to support my new family and although I’d always had a passion for programming and computers, I’d never managed to do it for a living.

 I’m not ashamed to say, it was absolute rubbish.
 He did pay me (and we are still friends), but it was not a good looking website at all.

 After my first few attempts at web development, I discovered PHP and was able to reuse things like the header and footer, and start building dynamic websites.

 Being a self taught programmer, I often struggled making the jump from toy projects in books to writing real code.
 PHP was a language that made sense to me, it wasn’t up tight and academic and it wasn’t overly complex to get things done.

 As I got better and more confident, I started to find more clients for my now growing side business as a freelance web developer.
 I started taking on more complicated jobs and progressed in my skills, going from using free themes and plugins found in the WordPress directory, to building my own.

 In 2012 I was hired as a Junior System Administrator for a company that built course enrollment software.
 My novice Unix skills were pushed to the max as I was now thrown into managing production FreeBSD servers from Sydney to Hong Kong.
 I picked up some Java, SVN, Jenkins and Maven having to assist in deploying their app and Drupal to manage their company CMS.